Skip to main content

 Shared dataflow for two sites

-You can reuse intermediate and export elements of dataflows from different sites instead of only using one site's dataflow.
+You can reuse intermediate and export stages from different sites instead of using only one site's dataflow.
 For example:

-• Site A shares the intermediate element of the dataflow with site B.
+• Site A shares the intermediate stage of the dataflow with site B.

-• Site B shares the export element of the dataflow with sites C and D.
+• Site B shares the export stage of the dataflow with sites C and D.

 Shared dataflow with 4 sites